vojay-dev/airflow-dagventure/README.md

 };
 ```

-`getSpriteForDag(dag)` is also here — it maps a DAG's tags and state to the correct building texture key:
+`getSpriteForDag(dag)` is also here — it maps a Dag's tags and state to the correct building texture key:

 ```javascript
 function getSpriteForDag(dag) {